gridbugs/hackmd-posts/ocaml-lsp-learning.md

-(outside the generated Dune project) I can jump to the definition of local functions and functions from the OCaml prelude but not external libraries, plus OCaml-LSP highlights any external modules as errors as it can't find the libraries where they are defined.
+(outside the generated Dune project) I can jump to the definition of local functions and functions from the OCaml prelude but not external libraries, plus OCaml-LSP highlights any external modules as errors as it can't find the libraries where those modules are defined.
 Also, back in the generated Dune project, if I delete the `_build` directory and attempt to edit a copy of a source file I get the same behaviour as if I was editing the original (OCaml-LSP doesn't know about external libraries).
 That's what I expected - something inside the `_build` directory was allowing OCaml-LSP to find external libraries.

 So the question is which files from `_build` are important for letting OCaml-LSP find external libraries?